USS Sample: History

 Sample remained in the eastern Pacific into the summer of 1970.
 On 14 July, she departed Hawaii for her second WestPac deployment.
-Eight days later, she joined the 7th Fleet; and, on 28 July, she arrived in Subic Bay.
+Eight days later, she joined the 7th Fleet, and on 28 July, she arrived in Subic Bay.
 On 1 August, she got underway for duty as escort for the aircraft carrier on Yankee Station.
 She operated with TG 77.5 in Tonkin Gulf until 25 August, then steamed for Taiwan, arriving at Kaohsiung on the 27th.
-By 5 September, she was back at Subic; and on 15 September, she resumed duty with TG 77.5.
-On 29 September, she returned to Subic; underwent boiler repairs; and sailed for Okinawa on 3 October.
-Arriving on 6 October, she continued on to Japan; where, from 19 to 27 October, she participated in joint United States-Japan exercises in the Sea of Japan.
-A call at Hong Kong followed her departure from Japan; and, on 13 November, she arrived at Keelung, Taiwan.
+By 5 September, she was back at Subic, and on 15 September, she resumed duty with TG 77.5.
+On 29 September, she returned to Subic, underwent boiler repairs, and sailed for Okinawa on 3 October.
+Arriving on 6 October, she continued on to Japan, where from 19 to 27 October, she participated in joint United States-Japan exercises in the Sea of Japan.
+A call at Hong Kong followed her departure from Japan, and on 13 November, she arrived at Keelung, Taiwan.
 Two days later, she continued on to Sasebo, whence she conducted exercises in the Sea of Japan, then steamed for Yokosuka.
 On 6 December, she departed the latter port and headed for home.

 Sample returned to Pearl Harbor on 12 December.
-A post-deployment period of leave and liberty took her into the new year, 1971.
+A postdeployment period of leave and liberty took her into the new year, 1971.
 Sample spent the entire year in Hawaii, either in port at Pearl Harbor or cruising in the local operating area.
 During the latter part of January, she began a period of availability, including a drydock period, which lasted until June.
-From June to December, she operated in Hawaiian waters; first, undergoing trials; then, refresher training; and, finally, participating in ASW exercises.
+From June to December, she operated in Hawaiian waters, first undergoing trials, then refresher training, and finally participating in antisubmarine warfare exercises.
 The end of 1971 and the beginning of 1972 brought preparations for overseas movement.
-On 27 January 1972, Sample got underway for an extended deployment to the western Pacific.
-During the major portion of 1972, she alternated between SAR, PIRAZ, and naval gunfire support duties off the coast of Vietnam.
+On 27 January 1972, Sample got underway for an extended deployment to WesPac.
+During the major portion of 1972, she alternated between SAR, PIRAZ, and naval gunfire-support duties off the coast of Vietnam.
 She departed Vietnamese waters on 10 August and re-entered Pearl Harbor on the 25th.

-She remained in port for the remainder of the year, engaged in post-deployment stand down and in restricted availability, the only exception being her participation in COMTUEX 4-72 between 4 and 8 December.
+She remained in port for the remainder of the year, engaged in postdeployment standdown and in restricted availability, the only exception being her participation in COMTUEX 4-72 between 4 and 8 December.
 Sample remained in Hawaii until 14 May 1973, when she redeployed to the western Pacific.
 After another seven months plying the waters of the Far East, she re-entered Pearl Harbor on 8 December.
 As of May 1974, Sample was still in port at Pearl Harbor.
+Sample was decommissioned on 23 September 1988.